HandsOnDataViz/book/github/fork-leaflet/README.md

 - C) Modify your map title and add layer controls
 - D) Geocode addresses [in a Google Sheet](https://docs.google.com/spreadsheets/d/1z_0hKbw8Ff_fdp-XRoRL4YWe6ue0c0EpITveZ2rz1e8/) and upload points from data.csv

 Code templates help us to move beyond the limits of drag-and-drop web mapping services (such as BatchGeo and Google MyMaps) and to create more customized visualizations on a web server that you control.
 Before you begin, learn the broad concepts in the chapter introduction [Modify and Host Code Templates with GitHub](../github).
 For more advanced examples, see the [Leaflet Map Templates](../leaflet) chapter in this book.
+If you have problems with this tutorial, go to the [Fix Common GitHub and Code Errors](../fix) chapter in this book.

 ## Try it
 You will begin this tutorial with a simple interactive map that includes one pop-up point:
-<iframe src="https://jackdougherty.github.io/leaflet-map-simple/" width="90%" height=350></iframe>
+<iframe src="https://jackdougherty.github.io/leaflet-map-simple/" width="90%" height="350"></iframe>

 By the end of this tutorial, you will learn how to modify the map, then geocode and upload more data points:
-<iframe src="https://jackdougherty.github.io/leaflet-map-simple-instructor-sample/" width="90%" height=350></iframe>
+<iframe src="https://jackdougherty.github.io/leaflet-map-simple-instructor-sample/" width="90%" height="350"></iframe>

 ## Video with step-by-step tutorial
 {%youtube%}7iUocaxTYqk{%endyoutube%}